STFleming/emsys_21A_lab5/README.md

 # EmSys Lab 5: ESP32 Timer and Verilog Timer

-In this lab you will write some code that will interact with some of the ESP32 hardware timer peripherals.
+In this lab, you will write some code that will interact with some of the ESP32 hardware timer peripherals.
 You will then describe a hardware timer in Verilog and simulate it.
-You must complete the following tasks for this lab, each of which is broken down to a few steps:
+You must complete the following tasks for this lab, each of which is broken down into a few steps:

 * [__Task 1__] configure one of the hardware timer peripherals on the ESP32 device.
 	* Step 1: implement ``setupTimer()``.